ssamot/ce888/02-Stats.md

 ## Bootstrapping (1)
-* Ideally, so that we can find our confidence interval we would sample from the population
+* Ideally, we could possibly sample again and again from the population
-	* i.e. the journalist would go over to a different set of friends (possibly interloping)
+	* i.e. the journalist would go over to a different set of friends
 	* Ask them to get her some salaries
 	* Repeat
 * Once we have a collection of different means we can say that a mean will fall within a certain range with a